 Asus sent in a pre-production sample for us to have a look at, and after spending many hours with it in the last week, I’m left with mixed feelings.
 You’ll see exactly why in the following paragraphs.
 Or if you want the quicker version, from the included video review.

-Before we start our analysis though, you must know that Asus plans to offer the GL552VW in two versions, one with a plastic lid-cover, the one we tested here, and another with a more premium aluminum hood.
-That’s important, because the entire screen ensemble is flexible and weak on this plastic version, so if the metallic option is available in your region, that’s clearly the one too get.
+Before we start our analysis though, you must know that Asus offers the GL552VW in two versions, one with a plastic lid-cover, the one we tested here, and another with an aluminum hood.
+That’s important, because the entire screen ensemble is flexible and weak on this plastic version, so make sure you get a version with the metallic lid, which is sturdier and better built.

 Update: Follow this link for updated info on the available configurations and the latest prices of the Asus ROG GL552VW at the time you’re reading this post.

-Update2: The metallic version of the Asus GL552VW is actually a big step forward in terms of build quality over the plastic covered variants, and most configurations actually come in this package these days.
-That’s why I’ve updated the review’s score from 3.5 to 4/5 and I do think now this laptop can be a good buy, if found for the right price.
+Update2: The metallic version of the Asus GL552VW is actually a big step up in terms of build quality over the plastic covered variants, and most configurations actually come with the metallic lid these days.
+That’s why I’ve updated the review’s score from 3.5 to 4/5 and I do think now this laptop can be a good buy, for the right price.

 The video review

 |Screen||15.6 inch, 1920 x 1080 px resolution, matte, IPS, non-touch|